EricCrosson/camelot/src/README.md

 Prebuilt environment
 --------------------

 [Install docker].
-The following code will pull down the build environment, mount your locally cloned version of this repository, and give you a shell in the docker container.
+Executing the following code from in this directory will pull down the build environment, mount your current working directory, and build the cmake project

-    docker pull hamroctopus/spin
-    docker run -it -v </path/to/local/repo>:/data hamroctopus/spin
+    docker run -tv $(pwd):/data hamroctopus/spin

-Navigate to `/data/src/` and proceed to the [build instructions].
+Binaries will be placed in the `build/bin` directory.

 Manual environment